markbaumgarten/logstash-input-jdbc/README.md

-# Logstash JDBC Input Plugin
+# Logstash JDBC Input Plugin - auto increment
-This is a modified version of the logstash-input-jdbc plugin forked from here: https://github.com/logstash-plugins/logstash-input-jdbc
+This is a modified version of the logstash-input-jdbc plugin forked from here:

+https://github.com/logstash-plugins/logstash-input-jdbc

-# Goal
+## Goal
 The goal is to optimize loading of events into elasticsearch from tables using an autoincrement column.

-Using this approach I believe that we can keep tables in sync with an elasticsearch index much more efficiently than using the @sql_last_start on time/date field.
+Using this approach I believe that we can keep tables in sync with an elasticsearch index more efficiently than using the @sql_last_start on time/date field.

 State is kept in the elasticsearch index - not a seperate logstash state file.

-# Input configuration
+## Input configuration
 The plugin requires three additional config elements in the input section:
 ```
   # The mysql auto increment column